TIFF/EP

 One of the uses of TIFF/EP is as a raw image format.
 A characteristic of most digital cameras (but excluding those using the Foveon X3 sensor or similar, hence especially Sigma cameras) is that they use a color filter array (CFA).
 Software processing a raw image format for such a camera needs information about the configuration of the color filter array, so that the raw image can identify separate data from the individual sites of the sensor.
-Ideally this information is held within the raw image file itself, and TIFF/EP uses the tags that begin "CFA", CFARepeatPatternDim and CFAPattern, which are only relevant for raw images.
+Ideally this information is held within the raw image file itself, and TIFF/EP uses the tags that begin "CFA", CFARepeatPatternDim, and CFAPattern, which are only relevant for raw images.

-This standard has not been adopted by most camera manufacturers – Exif/DCF is the current industry standard file organisation system which uses the Exchangeable image file format.
+This standard has not been adopted by most camera manufacturers – Exif/DCF is the current industry standard file organisation system which uses the exchangeable image file format.
 However, TIFF/EP provided a basis for the raw image formats of a number of cameras.
 One example is Nikon's NEF raw file format, which uses the tag TIFF/EPStandardID (with value 1.0.0.0).
-Adobe's DNG (Digital Negative) raw file format was based on TIFF/EP, and the DNG specification states "DNG... is compatible with the TIFF-EP standard".
+Adobe's Digital Negative (DNG) raw file format was based on TIFF/EP, and the DNG specification states "DNG... is compatible with the TIFF-EP standard".
 Several cameras use DNG as their raw file format, so in that limited sense they use TIFF/EP too.